Jameel Prize

 Sign up to be the first to hear about Jameel Prize news.

-The seventh edition of the Jameel Prize is devoted to moving image and new media work, inspired by Islamic art, culture, history, and ideas.
+The seventh edition of the Jameel Prize is devoted to moving image and digital media work, inspired by Islamic art, culture, history, society, and ideas.

 Jameel Prize: Poetry to Politics